Below we outline six (6) critical fall furnace maintenance tips.

 4. Replace your air filter.

 When your air filter is dirty, your furnace won’t operate as efficiently as it could.
 In addition, a filthy air filter can lead to expensive emergency maintenance.
 You should continue to replace this air filter at least every three months.
 If you haven’t replaced your air filter recently, do so before the winter months begin.

 If you haven’t had your furnace inspected recently, schedule annual maintenance before you start running the system for the winter.
 During your maintenance appointment, the Beckwith Heating & Cooling HVAC technician will check all aspects of your furnace’s operations, including the filter, gas lines, and fan belt.
 The technician will also clean the furnace and make sure it’s operating correctly.

 6. Fix any problems with the furnace.

 If our HVAC technician discovers any problems with your furnace, fix these issues as soon as possible.
 If you don’t repair these problems now, you may find yourself without heat in the middle of winter, which usually means a longer wait time for repairs and a higher cost.

 Winter will be here before you know it.

-To make sure your furnace is ready to handle this demanding season, call Beckwith Heating & Cooling today and schedule your Fall furnace maintenance inspection.
+To ensure your furnace is ready to handle this demanding season, call Beckwith Heating & Cooling today at (330) 923-1333 and schedule your Fall furnace maintenance inspection.